Price Clouds Everything

 Consider the Canadian government's recent Phoenix payroll software debacle.
 They elected to have a payroll system custom developed by IBM and have had nothing but problems with it.
 According to one assessment:

-"... the Harper government put so much emphasis on saving money that it undermined efforts to ensure that the system would function well....instead of saving the government 70 million Canadian dollars this year, as promised, Phoenix has cost the government an extra $50 million (about USD$ 37 million), including $6 million in additional fees paid to IBM to fix it."
+"... the Harper government put so much emphasis on saving money that it undermined efforts to ensure that the system would function well...instead of saving the government 70 million Canadian dollars this year, as promised,

 1) Is it truly cheaper?

 In one respect it is obvious; if the number at the bottom of the RFP response or quote is lower, then it's the less expensive option.
 While technically true, that is only a valuable assessment if you are comparing apples to apples.
-Before you look at the price, you need to know that you are getting the same thing for the money..png)
+Before you look at the price, you need to know whether you'd be getting the same thing for the money.2) Why is it cheaper?

 There's no such thing as a free lunch.